rchauderlot/guitar-circuits/README.md

 ### true-bypass
 This is a tiny board intended to be attached to a heavy duty foot switch and where you connect all the parts of the circuit (effect board, jacks, led, battery clip and power supply).
 I made it to avoid to have a mess of wires inside of the pedal case.
 It is a single sided board, and it is very easy to develop at home.

+### true-bypass-2.0
+This board is based on the previous one but adds the feature of disconect the power supply when the output jack is unpluged.
+A stereo jack at the output is needed to take that advantadge.